 The MSNR results show the capability of Multi Shot Noise Reduction, also with the default standard picture style and settings selected (JPG capture is required for MSNR).
 MSNR merges information from multiple exposures taken in an automatic max-frame-rate burst into a reduced noise image.
 MSNR shows great improvement (a 2-stop comparison), but this feature has limited usefulness in real world shooting.

 The downsides to Multi-Shot Noise Reduction include: MSNR is currently available only with JPG output (I would like to see this feature added to Canon's Digital Photo Pro software for RAW capture processing – perhaps as another HDR preset).
 Multi-Shot Noise Reduction is not so useful with subjects in motion (or with a moving camera).
 Long exposure NR, Dust Delete Data, Multiple Exposure and HDR Mode must be set to off to enable MSNR.
-The 6D II reverts back to Standard NR in Auto/Basic zone modes, during video recording and in Bulb mode.
+The 6D II reverts to Standard NR in Auto/Basic zone modes, during video recording and in Bulb mode.
 Flash is not supported in MSNR mode.

 After the multi-shot burst is captured, the camera remains "busy" for a relatively-short period of time while processing the merged image.
 So, while this feature is a nice idea, the limitations make it less useful in real-world applications.
 I am more likely to use a low ISO setting with a longer exposure along with long exposure noise reduction when shooting a stationary subject from a tripod.